canonical/ops-scenario/README.md

     assert out.unit_status == UnknownStatus()
 ```

 Now let's start making it more complicated.
-Our charm sets a special state if it has leadership on 'start':
+Our charm sets a custom status depending on whether it has leadership on 'start':

 ```python
 import pytest